sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Configure](./assets/configure_other.png)

 The security configuration is complete.
-Review it and click **Save and Exit**.
+Review it and click **Save HTTP Load Balancer**.

 ![Configure](./assets/configure_save.png)